Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Select Set Default Device from the drop-down menu on the right of the Speakers tab.
+- Select Set Default Device from the drop-down menu on the right of the tab.

-- Next, click the Microphone tab; and select the red back panel activate microphone icon.
+- Next, click the Microphone tab, and select the red back panel to activate the microphone icon.

 - Click Set Default Device on the Microphone tab’s drop-down menu.